damballa/parkour/doc/namespaces.md

 ### parkour.cstep

-The `parkour.cstep` namespaces provides the `ConfigStep` protocol.
+The `parkour.cstep` namespace provides the `ConfigStep` protocol.
 Although configuration steps are conceptually just functions over `Job` objects, implementation in terms of a protocol yields certain practical advantages.
 The namespace provides the protocol-backed `apply!` function for applying an